 Is a Global Ethical System Possible?

-Ali-Reza Omidvar & James Soderholm
+Ali-Reza Omidvar & Dr. Soderholm

 Is it possible for any country or culture to claim moral high ground or are we now forever swamped by cultural relativism and the idea that there is no master narrative or moral position that is not compromised in some way...